jseun/dotscan/README.md

 ## Wait, Sam!
 What features did you implement so far?

-While I tried to keep that project as complete as possible yet delivering it as fast as possible, this is the features I could get done in 2 days of work.
+While I tried to keep that project as complete as possible yet delivering it as fast as possible, this is the features I could get done in 3 days of work.

  * Concurrency in the port scanning process
  * Support for IP version 6 hosts
  * Ability to scan blocks of hosts
+ * Map port to services file for service guess

 Also, I planned to support UDP port scan from the beginning but UDP protocol being stateless requires a way more complete port scan technique